 10 credits overlap with FIL4320 – Ethics with long essay

 12 double sessions with seminars and lectures.
-Active participation in class is expected.
+Active participation is expected.
 The course has the following compulsory tuition activities:

 All the obligatory tuition activities must be accepted as satisfactory in order to be able to hand in the term paper.
 The activities are closely linked to the teaching, and are therefore only valid the semester they are completed.